huang-xiao-jian/gulp-publish/README.md

 Replace references to release scripts or stylesheets HTML tags, and provide API for resolve linked files identified by `src` or `href`.

-**Now, I use several ES6 feature, which iojs support, node not, so, I am trying to fix this.**

 ## Usage

 First, install `gulp-publish` as a development dependency: